Paediatric Clinical Examination and Minor Illness

 You will need to practice these skills further outside the classroom in your own clinical setting to develop technique and confidence.

-Assessment consists of an OSCE and a 3000 word case-study.
+Assessment consists of an OSCE and a writen examination.
 Full assessment details are within the module handbook and discussed in detail on the first day of the programme.

 All candidates must be healthcare professionals with a recognizable award.
 Candidates must have at least 2 years post-qualifying experience in an appropriate clinical area and must be currently working in a clinical role where they are able to examine children.